 The vast state of New York is home to several outdoor natural wonders including 180 state parks, 22 national parks, and over 7,600 lakes!
 And for those who seek off-the-beaten-path experiences, there are plenty of hidden gems in New York State.

-In the summertime, you can visit waterfalls, swimming holes, lakes and go hiking in New York.
+In the summertime, you can visit the best of Upstate New York’s waterfalls, swimming holes, lakes, and even go hiking near New York City.
 And in the winter… you can enjoy sports like snowboarding, cross-country skiing, and snowshoeing through its three major mountain ranges: the Adirondacks, the Catskills, and the Appalachian Mountains.
 That’s a lot of natural space to enjoy throughout the year.

 And what better way to really embrace the outdoors in a socially distant and comfortable manner that quenches your soul?
 Glamping in New York.